Formula Regional Asian Championship

-The Formula Regional Asian Championship is an FIA-certified regional Formula 3 racing series, which started in 2018.
+The Formula Regional Asian Championship was an FIA-certified regional Formula 3 racing series, which started in 2018.
 On 26 January 2018 it was confirmed that pan-Asian promoter Top Speed would organise the championship.
 Despite using Formula Regional cars since its establishment, the series was called F3 Asian Championship for four years until it was eventually rebranded in December 2021, when the FIA brought an end to F3 as a category.